coop-deluxe/fast64/README.md

 ### Credits
 Thanks to anonymous_moose, Cheezepin, Rovert, and especially InTheBeef for testing.
 Thanks to InTheBeef for LowPolySkinnedMario.

-### Discord Server
-We have a Discord server for support as well as development [here](https://discord.gg/ny7PDcN2x8).

 ### Table of Contents
 1. [ Super Mario 64 ](/fast64_internal/sm64/README.md)